jeromos55/jeromos55/README.md

 https://www.jeromos55.com <br> --> This is my first web page but old and not correct yet.
 I haven't had the time so far to modify.  <br>
 http://www.identityjatek-11ker.com <br> --> This website of one of my wife's businesses.  <br>
 https://www.eletfacsoport.hu <br>  <br>
 https://www.sololearn.com/Profile/4734666 <br> --> This is social programing and learning platform.
 I have a profile on it.
-Please visit it. :)
+Please visit it too. :)

 **I HAVE WORK EXPERIENCE WITH IN THESE THINGS**